Athlete maintaining focus during training while performing gymnastic ring exercises

 Environmental stability.
 Noise, crowding, and constant movement increase cognitive load.
 If the environment is unstable, your session structure has to be more stable to compensate.

-The key is to frame supplements as one variable within a system.
+The key principle: supplements are one variable within a system.
 If the session structure is chaotic, no add-on will make execution consistent.
+Fix the structure first.

 Focus during training is not fixed.
 It is shaped by structure, environment, and practice.
 Athletes who improve concentration do not eliminate distraction.
 They reduce its impact and return to execution faster.